Feyenoord: Golden era

 As the 1969 Dutch champions, Feijenoord participated in the 1969–70 European Cup.
 After winning against Knattspyrnufélag Reykjavíkur 16–2 on aggregate in the first round, the club faced Milan.
 Feijenoord lost the first leg 1–0 in Italy but overcame the loss in their own stadium with a 2–0 win, securing a place in the quarter-finals, where they faced ASK Vorwärts Berlin.

 The tie followed the same pattern as the previous round: Feijenoord losing the first match 1–0 away, then winning 2–0 at home.
 In the semi-finals, Feijenoord beat Legia Warszawa 2–0 on aggregate, earning Feijenoord their first European final.
 Feijenoord faced Celtic in the final, held in the San Siro stadium in Milan.
 Goals by Tommy Gemmell and Rinus Israël resulted in a 1–1 draw after 90 minutes.
 Three minutes before the end of extra time, Ove Kindvall scored Feijenoord's winning goal, leading Feijenoord to be the first Dutch team to claim a major European trophy.

-As reigning European champions, Feijenoord faced Estudiantes La Plata in the Intercontinental Cup.
-The first match in Buenos Aires' La Bombonera finished in a 2–2 draw.
+As reigning European champions, Feijenoord faced Estudiantes in the Intercontinental Cup.
+The first match in Buenos Aires at the La Bombonera finished in a 2–2 draw.
 Back in Rotterdam, Feijenoord managed a 1–0 victory (winning goal by Joop van Daele) to win the world club crown, the first Dutch team to do so.
 Estudiantes player Oscar Malbernat got frustrated and grabbed Van Daele's glasses and trampled on them.
 "You are not allowed to play with glasses... at least not in South America" was his excuse.
 As the cup holders, Feijenoord participated in the 1970–71 European Cup despite relinquishing the Dutch title, which was won by Ajax.
 Feijenoord were eliminated in the first round, following a surprise defeat by the Romanian team UTA Arad.
 In 1971, Feijenoord won their 10th Dutch Championship.

 In 1974, the club changed their name from Feijenoord to Feyenoord, as people from outside the Netherlands did not know how to pronounce Dutch ij.
 Under their new name, they played in the 1973–74 UEFA Cup, reaching the final, following a 4–3 aggregate win over VfB Stuttgart in the semi-finals.
 The opponent in the final was Tottenham Hotspur.
 Spurs took a 2–1 lead in the first leg at White Hart Lane, but Theo de Jong equalised after 85 minutes and the match ended in a 2–2 draw.
 Feyenoord then won their match in Rotterdam 2–0, thanks to goals by Wim Rijsbergen and Peter Ressel, and also became the first Dutch team to win the UEFA Cup.
 As a result, Spurs fans started to riot, introducing Dutch football to the spectre of hooliganism in the process.
 The remainder of the decade saw Feyenoord win only one more honour: the Dutch Championship in 1974.